yuekaizhang/dynamo/components/metrics/README.md

 ### Real Worker

-To run a more realistic deployment to gathering metrics from, see the examples in [examples/llm](../../examples/llm).
+To run a more realistic deployment to gather metrics:

 ```bash
 python -m dynamo.frontend &